Cybonto/violentUTF/docs/troubleshooting/Zscaler_Corporate_SSL_Docker_Build_Fix.md

 **Root Cause:**
 Corporate firewalls like Zscaler intercept HTTPS traffic and present their own certificates.
 Docker containers don't trust these corporate certificates by default, causing SSL verification failures during build processes.

+**Enhanced Understanding:**
+The Rust installer (`rustup`) not only downloads the initial script but also makes additional HTTPS calls to download components like toolchains and libraries.
+These internal downloads also fail SSL verification in corporate environments, requiring comprehensive SSL bypass configuration.

 ## Solution Implementation

 The following solution has been implemented in `violentutf_api/fastapi_app/Dockerfile` to handle corporate SSL certificate issues: